-- (a) Price Variation Clause can be provided only in longterm contracts, where the delivery period extends beyond 18 months.
-In shortterm contracts firm and fixed prices should be provided for.
-Where a price variation clause is provided, the price agreed upon should specify the base level viz, the month and year to which the price is linked. to enable variations being calculated with reference to the price levels prevailing in that month and year. - (b) A formula for calculation of the price variations that have taken place between the Base level and the Scheduled Delivery Date should be included in this clause.
-The variations are calculated by using indices published by Governments or Chambers of Commerce periodically.
-An illustrative formula has been appended to these rules at Appendix -11 for guidance. - (c) The Price variation clause should also specify cut off dates for material and labour, as these inputs taper off well before the scheduled Delivery Dates. - (d) The price variation clause should provide for a ceiling variations, on price particularly where escalations are involved.
+- to enable variations being calculated with reference to the price levels prevailing in that month and year. - (b) A formula for calculation of the price variations that have taken place between the Base level Scheduled and the Delivery Date should be included in this clause. variations by calculated using indices published by Governments or Chambers of Commerce periodically.
+An illustrative formula has been appended to these rules at Appendix -11 for guidance. - (c) The Price variation clause should also specify cut off dates for material and labour, as these inputs taper off well before the scheduled Delivery Dates. - (d) The price variation clause should provide for a ceiling on price particularly variations, where escalations are involved.
 It could be a percentage per annum or an overall ceiling or both.
-The buyer should ensure a provision in the contract for benefit of any reduction in the price in terms of the price variation clause being passed on to him.
+The buyer should ensure provision in contract for benefit of any reduction in the price in terms of the price variation clause being passed on to him. - (e) The clause should also stipulate a minimum percentage of variation of the contract price above which price variations will be admissible (e.g. where resultant increase is lower than two per cent, no price adjustment will be made in favour of the supplier). - (f) Where advance or stage payments are made there should be a further stipulation that no price

-- (e) The clause should also stipulate a minimum percentage of variation of the contract price above which price variations will be admissible (e.g. where resultant increase is lower than two per cent, no price adjustment will be made in favour of the supplier). - (f) Where advance or stage payments are made there should be a further stipulation that no price variations will be admissible on such portions of the price, after the dates of such payment - (g) Where deliveries are accepted beyond the scheduled Delivery Date subject to levy of liquidated damages as provided in the Contract, the liquidated damages (if a percentage of the price) will be applicable on the price as varied by the operation of the Price variation clause. - (h) No price variation will be admissible beyond the original Scheduled Delivery Date for defaults on the part of the supplier. - Price variation may be allowed beyond the original Scheduled Delivery Date, by specific alteration of that date through an amendment to the contract in cases of Force Majeure or defaults by Government. - (j) Where contracts are for supply of equipment, goods etc, imported (subject to customs duly and foreign exchange fluctuations) and/or locally manufactured (subject to excise duty and other duties and taxes), the percentage and element of duties and taxes included in the price should be specifically stated, along with the selling rate of foreign exchange element taken into account in the calculation of the price of the imported item.
+- variations will be admissible on such portions of the price, after the dates of such payment - (g) Where deliveries are accepted beyond the scheduled Delivery Date subject to levy liquidated damages as provided in the Contract, the liquidated damages (if a percentage of the price) will be applicable on the price as varied by the operation of the Price variation clause. - (h) No price variation will be admissible beyond the original Scheduled Delivery Date for defaults on the part of the supplier. - (i) Price variation may be allowed beyond the original Scheduled Delivery Date, by specific alteration of that date through an amendment to the contract in cases of Force Majeure or defaults by Government. - Where contracts are for (j) supply of equipment, etc, imported goods (subject to customs duly and foreign exchange fluctuations) and/or locally manufactured (subject to excise duty and other duties and taxes), the percentage and element of duties and taxes included in the price should be specifically stated, along with the selling rate of foreign exchange element taken into account in the calculation of the price of the imported item.